vupdivup/typomat/README.md

 typomat
 ```

-Specify a custom directory as the text source by passing a path argument.
+To use a custom source, provide a local path for the program.

 ```bash
 typomat path/to/dir